Design with your users' needs in mind

 An empathy map canvas helps brands provide a better experience for users by helping teams understand the perspectives and mindset of their customers.
 Using a template to create an empathy map canvas reduces the preparation time and standardizes the process so you create empathy map canvases of similar quality.

-Good canvases rely on insights from actual users, which help provide an accurate picture of how they feel about their experience with the product.
+Effective empathy maps rely on insights from actual users, which help provide an accurate picture of how they feel about their experience with the product.
 This provides insight into which features are accessed the most often and how they are used.
 And this knowledge empowers teams to make the improvements that most benefit the user and increase the product’s value.

 Revenue-driven design teams use an empathy map canvas to learn what factors most impact a user’s decision to pay for the product or service.
 This can be particularly useful when teams want to push a new subscription plan and need to understand which features might prompt users to upgrade.